arvindhgithub05/Delay-Locked-Loop/README.md

 - Simulations were performed at 1 GHz and 2 GHz frequencies with noise, wherein results based on complete Timing Diagram, Steady State Phase Errors, Eye Diagrams and Cross-Over points were plotted and verified.
 - For the future scope, certain modifications can be undertaken to enhance the performance of the DLL:

-  1. To upgrade this design to a edge combining, frequency multiplying DLL
+  1. To upgrade this design to an edge combining, frequency multiplying DLL

   2. To make the DLL circuit to reliably work at frequencies higher than 2GHz by introducing some high bandwidth logic

   3. To design the layout and design it as an IP Block